top of page

 Stay optimistic

-Above all, only share positive news about hiring - or talk about something else.
+Above all, stay focused on being there for your friend, sharing only positive or empathetic thoughts about hiring.
 It can set job seekers back weeks or even months to hear friends, partners, and family members comment on how awful the job market is.
 The truth is people can get hired at any time.
 It is a tough market right now; everyone knows this.
-Instead, what we need in times like this are support, resilience, and perseverance, coupled with effective job search strategies, tangible job leads, great introductions to hiring managers, and some good old-fashioned luck.
-It takes an immense amount of effort to get (and stay) motivated to job search; please only be supportive.
+Instead, what we need in times like these are support, resilience, and the space to navigate it at our own pace, coupled with effective job search strategies, tangible job leads, great introductions to hiring managers, and some good old-fashioned luck.
+It takes an immense amount of effort to get (and stay) motivated in a job search; please only be supportive.
+By the way, this is not the same as 'toxic positivity'; no one tends to like that....
+In fact, I feel it's important to truly validate how hard things are and offer care, nonjudgment, understanding, and friendship.

 Your kindness means everything